-The glockenspiel or xylophone is an ideal way to start playing music.
-Instrument makers are neeede to produce cheap black note sets to which matching white notes can be later added or fitted.
-Global suppliers will be listed on this site.
+The glockenspiel or xylophone is an ideal way to start playing music without any fingering complications.
+Instrument makers are needed to produce cheap black note sets to which matching white notes can be later added or fitted.
+Global suppliers who meet this demand will be automatically listed on this site.

 Panpipe workshops can often produce “black note” versions on request.
 Traditionally the panpipers have low notes to the right, opposite to the layout of the piano.
 An option is to request pipes set in a straight line which can be played from either side.

-Adding contrasting vowels gives us Ut=Do Va Re Mi Fa Xe Sol Yu La Ze Tsi.
+How to pronounce Xe and Ze?
 The Scottish loch sound can be used for Xe, which was the ancient Greek pronunciation, while Ze can use the Castilian pronunciation (European Spanish) to be sung as the English word they, as in this demo.

 Sharps and flats are a psychological reality (e.g the first two phrases of the song How High the Moon) but we can leave those issues to the listener, as we do with guitar/lute tablature and indeed when any music gets performed.

-We can use the jazz standards to get acclimatised to XS.
+The chord sequences of tunes: We can use the jazz standards to get acclimatised to XroSol.
 Most jazz musicians now have the app iReal Pro installed on their mobile phones or tablets.
 It gives the chords of thousands of tunes using the Transatlantic note names.
 It is also able to show the chords in terms of the tonic aka keynote using degrees of the major scale as roots, a form known as Nashville of Number Notation.

 For example in the key of C major here are some typical chord sequences here is shown as Transatlantic, Nashville and italic XroSol